appleforyou/CuteCapture-RoomTimer/README.md

 # Note on the timing method

-As mentioned above, the timer assumes 60fps, but most DS games are actually 59.8261 fps.
+As mentioned above, the timer simplifies to 60fps, but most DS games are actually 59.8261 fps.
 There's no way to cleanly convert this to seconds + extra frames, so readability was prioritized.
 As a speedrun practice tool the most important function is to see the difference in frames.
 If you want to do the real-time math for whatever reason, you can convert seconds to 60 frames each before dividing by the real frame rate.